treasonx/grunt-markdown/README.md

 ### markdownOptions

 Most markdown options are passed as-is to the [marked](https://github.com/chjj/marked) markdown parser.
 The only option that is processed prior to compiling the markdown is the `highlight` option.
-If you specify 'auto' or 'manual' the task will handle highlighting code blocks for you use highlight.js.
+If you specify 'auto' or 'manual' the task will handle highlighting code blocks for you using highlight.js.
 If you pass a custom function as the highlight option it will be used to highlight the code.

 * `auto`: Will try to detect the language
 * `manual`: will pass the language name from markdown to the highlight function